brentkaplan/shinybeez/README.md

 * Exportable plot in APA format of box plot of k values

+##### Delay Discounting Regression

+* Exportable table of systematic response sets according to Johnson & Bickel's (2008) systematic criteria (thresholds can be customized)

+* Choose between Fit to Group (pooled), Fit to Group (mean), and Two Stage

+* Choose between Mazur's (1987) hyperbolic model or a simple exponential model

+* Exportable table of regression results (including *k*, *R*<sup>2</sup>, and Area Under the Curve)

+* Regression results contain standard AUC, log10 AUC, and ordinal AUC

+* Exportable plot in APA format of discounting data and best-fit lines (customizable plot title, axis title text, log x-axis) in png, pdf, svg, and more

 ## Example Files

 If you would like to test the functionality of *shinybeez*, you can download